wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 has an entry for a page, the page must exist in the DRAM cache.
 If cTLB misses, then the page walker is invoked to traverse the page table and load the corresponding entry.
 We cover the details of the page table in the next paragraph.

-The page table is modified to allow the page walker to discover information about an already cached block.
+The page table is modified such that the L4 status of a page is also reflected by the page table entry (PTE).
-On a cTLB miss, the page walker traverses the page table to find the PTE.
+On a cTLB miss, the page walker traverses the page table as usual to find the PTE.
 The PTE is extended with three extra
-bits: a Valid in Cache (VC) bit to indicate whether the page has been cached by the L4; a Non-Cachable (NC) bit to indicate whether L4 should not be used for this page; a Pending Update (PU) which serves as a lock to synchronize page walkers of different processors in a multicore systems.
-It then
+bits: a Valid in Cache (VC) bit to indicate whether the page has been cached by the L4; a Non-Cachable (NC) bit to indicate whether L4 should not be used for this page; a Pending Update (PU) bit which serves as a lock to synchronize page walkers of different processors in a multicore systems.
+The page walker first checks the NC bit.
+If NC is set, then the page will never be cached by L4, and it simply loads the physical address and return.
+Otherwise, it checks the VC bit.
+If VC bit is clear, the page has not been loaded into the L4 cache.
+The page walker